-The first session relates to the presentation of the candidates (The Or-der of Confirmation, 21).
+The first session relates to the presentation of the candidates (see Rite of Confirmation, no. 21).
 The session explores the idea of being a candidate and being presented to the bishop.

 Session 2: Baptism: Waters of New Life

 This session invites the participants to reflect on their own celebration of Baptism and to explore the significance of Baptism for their lives.
 Deepening one's understanding of the meaning of Baptism is a helpful way to prepare for Confirmation because of Confirmation's close relationship to Baptism.